CIP-Draft: Performance and Consistency Rewards

 The initial consistency metric used will be the number of executed orders a solver proposed a solution for in an accounting period.
 The core team has a mandate to adapt the consistency metric.

-Every change to the consistency metric will be announced in advance on the forum.
+Every change to the consistency budget and metric will be announced in advance on the forum.

 Rationale